Summer activities and hot sidewalks can mean you might need home remedies for sore dog paws.

 To get the best benefit … soak for 5-10 minutes, twice a day (morning and night) for about 5 days or until the paw has healed.

-Tip: Limit your dog’s activity (especially on hard surfaces) until his paws have had a chance to heal.
+Tip: You may want to limit your dog’s activity (especially on hard surfaces) until his sore paws have had a chance to heal.

 What If Your Dog Doesn’t Like His Paw Bath?